erwincoumans/tiny-differentiable-simulator/README.md

 Examples to exploit the gradients for system identification using Ceres and trajectory generation using the Control Toolbox are provided.

-For optional visualization, a MeshCat ZMQ interface is provided and a pybullet visualizer.
+For optional visualization, a [MeshCat](https://github.com/rdeits/meshcat) ZMQ interface is provided and a [PyBullet](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.2ye70wns7io3) based visualizer.

 ## Getting started